Content Creator Guide

 7.1 Cover Images (Any Non-Hidden Image)

-These are browsable — anyone can see them.
-They must be clean, even for 18+-tagged content.
+These are browsable - anyone can see them.
+They must be clean, even for M17 and 18+ tagged content.

 Prohibited in cover images:

 Camel Toe/ANY defining genital lines = Rejection Camel toe is defined as ANY defining lines on the panties or genital region.
-This includes tight clothing that outlines or contours genitalia in any way — even if technically “covered.”
-If the clothing renders genital shapes visible, it gets rejected.
+This includes tight clothing that outlines or contours genitalia in any way - even if technically "covered."
 This applies to ALL images (cover AND hidden).
-This rule applies equally to all anatomy — explicit penis outlines through clothing are treated the same as camel toe.
+This rule applies equally to all anatomy.

 Hidden images have more flexibility but still have hard limits.